Skip to main content

 • AIMS

-The degree « Sciences de l'Homme, anthropologie, ethnologie » offers a progressive training à social and cultural anthropology.
-As social and cultural anthropology aims to study the diversity of cultures and social organisations, the approach is necessarily comparative, whatever the personal project and the thematic specialisation envisaged.
+The « Sciences de l'Homme, anthropologie, ethnologie » bachelor's degree offers progressive training in à social and cultural anthropology.
+Since the aim of social and cultural anthropology is to study the diversity of cultures and social organisations, the approach is necessarily comparative, whatever the personal project and the thematic specialisation envisaged.

-The SHAE degree offers from the first year high level courses - thought in perspective with the research training - taken care of by specialists, all teachers-researchers;These specialists are all teacher-researchers (section 20 of the CNU) or CNRS researchers, professionals, doctoral students, ATERs, members of laboratories and institutes of the AMU domain (IDEMEC, CREDO, IrASIA, IMAF, CNE) attached to section 38 of the CNRS.
-The licence offers a wide spectrum of specialisation in terms of cultural areas which has no equivalent in any other French university: Europe, the Mediterranean, Africa, the Near East and the Maghreb, Asia, the Americas, Oceania.
+From the first year onwards, the SHAE degree offers high-level courses - designed with research training in mind - run by specialists, all of whom are research professors;cialists, all of whom are teacher-researchers (section 20 of the CNU) or CNRS researchers, professionals, doctoral students, ATERs and members of AMU laboratories and institutes (IDEMEC, CREDO, IrASIA, IMAF, CNE) attached to section 38 of the CNRS.
+The degree offers a broad spectrum of specialisation in terms of cultural areas that has no equivalent in any other French university: Europe, the Mediterranean, Africa, the Near East and the Maghreb, Asia, the Americas, Oceania.

-The hourly volume of the licence is 1500 hours, i.e. 500 hours maximum per year.
-The teaching of modern languages for non-language specialists (LANSAD) represents 18 ECTS over the 3 years, i.e. 180 hours.
-Each student's progress in modern languages is prepared within the framework of a partnership between the licence and the LANSAD (LANGUAGE FOR NON-SPECIALISTS OF LANGUAGES) offer of the ALLSH UFR's modern languages departments.
+The hourly volume of the degree is 1500 hours, i.e. a maximum of 500 hours per year.
+Modern language courses for non-language specialists (LANSAD) represent 18 ECTS over the 3 years, i.e. 180 hours.
+Each student's progress in a modern language is prepared within the framework of a partnership between the degree and the LANSAD offer (LANSgue pour Spécialiste d'Autre Discipline) of the modern language departments of the UFR ALLSH.

-The SHAE licence welcomes an average of 225 students, including 100 in the first year, based on the average number of students over the last three years.
+The SHAE degree takes in an average of 225 students, including 100 in the first year, based on average enrolments over the last three years.
 The degree is offered in both initial and continuing education.

-The trainees of continuous training benefit from specific transversal modules proposed by the component and which relate in particular to the connection with the socio-economic world;These modules include links with the socioeconomic world, professionalization, documentary research, the use of resources available at the university, the development of knowledge and skills, and the development of the project.
+Continuing education trainees benefit from specific cross-disciplinary modules offered by the component, which focus in particular on links with the socio-economic world, professionalisation, documentary research, use of the resources available at the university, development of knowledge and skills, and project development.

-In both initial and continuing education, teaching is provided in the classroom and enriched by the use of ICTE via the AMU digital platform AMETICE: forums, provision of resources, etc.
+For both initial and continuing education, teaching is delivered face-to-face and enriched by the use of ICT via AMU's digital platform AMETICE: forums, provision of resources etc.

 • TARGETED STUDENTS